 Wow – among the very best: knock-your-socks-off, profound, complex liquid gold!

 Excellent – exceptional in quality and character, worth seeking out, highly recommended

 Good Stuff – solid expression of its type/varietal, enjoyable and recommended

 Fair – fairly standard or exhibiting obvious though minor flaws

 Avoid – move away folks, nothing to see here, a trainwreck

-Full Disclosure: Tasting samples provided.
+Full Disclosure: Tasting sample provided by Dickel.